sebastiengunther/EasyTooltip/README.md

     * You can edit appearance in the tab __appearance__, in __Easy Tooltip : Text__

       * `Type` (select)
-        * It's the type of the tooltip
+        * It's the type of the text
         * __Text__ : the text `Expression` is interpreted as HTML
         * __Image__ : the text `Expression` is interpreted as an image URL
         <br/>